Farama-Foundation/PettingZoo/docs/api.md

 `action_spaces`: A dict of the action spaces of every agent, keyed by name.
 This cannot be changed through play or reseting.

+`state_space`: The space of a global observation of the environment.
+Currently, only `butterfly` environments have this attribute implemented.
+If `state_space` is called in an unsupported environment the following `AttributeError` will raise:

+`Environment {} has no state_space attribute implemented yet.`

 `dones`: A dict of the done state of every current agent at the time called, keyed by name. `last()` accesses this attribute.
 Note that agents can be added or removed from this dict.
 The returned dict looks like:

 `dones = {0:[first agent's done state], 1:[second agent's done state] ... n-1:[nth agent's done state]}`